What to Expect

 Answer inmate questions.

-Inmates appear before a UCC at least annually to adjust the classification score and reevaluate his/her housing status.
+Inmates appear before a UCC at least annually to adjust the classification score and reevaluate his/her/their housing status.

 Institutional Classification Committee (ICC) – This is the institution’s highest level of committee.
 It consists of a minimum of three members and is chaired at the level of Warden or Chief Deputy Warden.
-Events which require ICC review include: inmate behavior resulting in Administrative Segregation Housing; issues referred by lower committees; case by case reviews to determine eligibility for minimum facilities; review of Security Housing Unit term assessment and referral of cases for DRB review.
+Events which require ICC review include: inmate behavior resulting in Administrative Segregation Housing; issues referred by lower committees; case by case reviews to determine eligibility for minimum facilities; review of Security Housing Unit term assessment and referral of cases for Departmental Review Board (DRB).

 What type of privileges is an inmate entitled to while in reception?

-An inmate is in privilege group U until he/she has completed the reception and classification process.
-During this process; there are no family visits; one half of the maximum monthly canteen draw as authorized by the secretary; one telephone call within the first week and every month thereafter; and no personal packages.
+An inmate is in privilege group U until he/she/they has completed the reception and classification process.
+During this process; there are no family visits; one half of the maximum monthly canteen draw as authorized by the secretary; one telephone call within the first week and every week thereafter; and no personal packages.
 The inmate is informed of the specific privilege group and can give you this information.
 (California Code of Regulations, Article 3.5, Section 3044)

 Privilege Group Criteria